isaacbernat/presentations/optimise/notes.md

 Measure timings and check correctness of results:
 - v0 Baseline.
 The code could be improved but is not horrible, right?
 I mean, it even uses gcd from math instead of naively implementing it.

-- v1 Specific and cheap over generic and expensive.
-Exponentiation is expensive and square is cheap: before) "x ** 2 + y ** 2 == z ** 2"
-    after) "x * x + y * y == z * z"
+- v1 Function specialisation.
+Overly generic functions tend to be more expensive than specific ones.
+Exponentiation is generic and expensive.
+Squaring is specific and cheap: before) "x ** 2 + y ** 2 == z ** 2" after) "x * x + y * y == z * z"

-- v2 Fail fast.
-Arrange parameters to evaluate first the cheaper to compute so one may fail faster. before) if gcd(gcd(x, y), z) == 1 and x * x + y * y == z * z and x < y < z: after) if x < y < z and x * x + y * y == z * z and gcd(gcd(x, y), z) == 1:
+- v2 Order matters.
+Arrange parameters so the ones more likely to fail (and/or cheaper to compute) are evaluated first (last in case of OR chains). before) if gcd(gcd(x, y), z) == 1 and x * x + y * y == z * z and x < y < z: after) if x < y < z and x * x + y * y == z * z and gcd(gcd(x, y), z) == 1:

 - v3a Enforce restrictions earlier.
-Avoid going through ranges we now won't satisfy the condition: before) for x in range(N + 1): for y in range(N + 1):
+Avoid going through ranges we know won't satisfy the condition: before) for x in range(N + 1): for y in range(N + 1):